Battle of Bedriacum: Second Battle of Bedriacum

 Caecina's army, now without their general, advanced on Cremona.
-Antonius was now based at Bedriacum, and advanced towards Cremona with a force of cavalry.
+Antonius was now at Bedriacum, and advanced towards Cremona with a force of cavalry.
 They encountered the vanguard of the Vitellian army between Bedriacum and Cremona on 24 October and a battle followed, with Antonius sending back to Bedriacum for the legions.
 Antonius' troops had the better of the fighting, and the Vitellian troops retreated to their camp outside Cremona.

 Antonius' forces advanced along the Via Postumia towards Cremona.
 They were opposed by a powerful Vitellian army, who had been reinforced by other legions including Legion IV Macedonica, but were still without a commander as Valens had not yet arrived.
 By now night had fallen and the battle continued through the hours of darkness.
-The VII Galbiana, Antonius' own legion, suffered heavy casualties and lost its eagle for a while, though one of its centurions later sacrificed his own life to win it back.
+The VII Galbiana, Antonius' legion, suffered heavy casualties and lost its eagle for a while, though one of its centurions later sacrificed his own life to win it back.
 Eventually Antonius' forces began to gain the upper hand, and the turning point came when dawn broke.
 Antonius' III Gallica had served in Syria for many years and while there had adopted a local custom.
 As the sun rose, they saluted it with cheers; this was misinterpreted by the Vitellian forces, who thought that they were greeting reinforcements from the east and lost heart.
 The Vitellian forces were driven back into their camp, which was taken by Antonius' forces.
-Antonius then attacked Cremona itself, which surrendered.
-Cremona was sacked and then burned by the victorious troops over the course of four days; many residents were raped, murdered and/or robbed.
+Antonius then attacked Cremona, which surrendered.
+Cremona was sacked and then burned by the victorious troops over four days; many residents were raped, murdered and robbed.
 Antonius was embarrassed by the episode and forbade the keeping of Cremonans as slaves, resulting in many being murdered by their captors to evade punishment.

 Antonius continued to Rome, where Vitellius was taken prisoner and shortly afterwards killed.
 The way was thus cleared for Vespasian to ascend the throne near the end of this bloody year of crisis.